 When I was little I wanted to be a rock star.
 Hell, I still want to be a rock star.
 I was actually even in a band once in 2005.
 But instead of being a rock star, I’m a music junkie.
-In my spare time I’ve DJ at the local radio station and have a show called “Not Your Dad’s Radio Show”.
+In my spare time I’ve DJed at a college radio station and had a show called “Not Your Dad’s Radio Show”.
 You can check out my radio playlists.
 I’m also still fiddling around with my bass guitar, so here’s hoping I’ll be the next D’arcy Wretzky or Kim Deal.
 (Here’s where you realize I’m a 90s kid).

 I’ve had just about every haircut imaginable … although I’ve yet to have a mullet or mohawk.
 I’m not afraid of bleach or color.
 If you’re looking for inspiration for thick, curly/wavy hair, check out the backlog of hair photos.

-My partner-in-crime of nearly seven years, Mark, and I just tied the knot on Friday the 13th of May.
+My partner-in-crime of nearly eight years, Mark, and I tied the knot on Friday the 13th of May, 2016.
 In Mark’s spare time he cooks fantastic creations.
 He doesn’t have his own show on the Food Network, but he does have a feature on life + running: Wonder-Bred Italian Boy Cooks.
 He’s responsible for some of this blog’s best recipes.

 I didn’t blog a lot about our wedding.
 If you want more wedding details check out our wedding site.

-We have a long-haired miniature doxie named Mr. Barnabus Stinson, II (Barney, aptly named after NPH’s character on How I Met Your Mother) that I adopted in 2009.
-Barney is going to be 10 years old this year!
-He’s a project.
-Dachshunds are alpha-dogs by nature, and as an adopted pup he’s afraid of everything.
-We’ve worked hard to train him to be a much more chill dog.
+We had a long-haired miniature doxie named Mr. Barnabus Stinson, II (Barney, aptly named after NPH’s character on How I Met Your Mother) that I adopted in 2009.
+Barney was 10 years old when he was diagnosed with prostate cancer.
+His last day was April 5, 2017.
+We miss him.